Wincle

 Statement of Intent

-At Wincle CE Primary School, we recognize the value of creative subjects and ensure that a structured, effective music curriculum is delivered to every Key Stage.
-Music is recognized as being beneficial to both well-being and cognition and our curriculum aims to enhance these benefits by attuning children’s natural, musical instincts and providing them with plentiful opportunities to explore, create and share music together.
-Most importantly, we recognize that the National Curriculum for Music lacks ambition and therefore teach under the belief that all children can achieve high levels of musical competence if given sufficient time and instruction.
+At Wincle CE Primary School, we recognise the value of creative subjects and ensure that a structured, effective music curriculum is delivered to every Key Stage.
+Music is recognised as being beneficial to both well-being and cognition and our curriculum aims to enhance these benefits by attuning children’s natural, musical instincts and providing them with plentiful opportunities to explore, create and share music together.
+Most importantly, we recognise that the National Curriculum for Music lacks ambition and therefore teach under the belief that all children can achieve high levels of musical competence if given sufficient time and instruction.

 Key features of our Music curriculum: